Analysis of the heavy quarkonium states $h_c$ and $h_b$ with QCD sum rules

-If we take the Borel parameters as $T^2=(5.2-6.2)\,\rm{GeV}^2$ and $(6.0-8.0)\,\rm{GeV}^2$ in the channels $h_c$ and $h_b$, respectively, the pole contributions are about $(40-62)\%$ and $(42-73)\%$, respectively, it is reliable to extract the ground state masses.
-In Fig.2, we plot the pole contributions with variations of the Borel parameters $T^2$ and threshold parameters $s_0$.
-On the other hand, the main contributions come from the perturbative terms, the operator product expansion is well convergent.
+If we take the Borel parameters as $T^2=(5.5-6.5)\,\rm{GeV}^2$ and $(11-13)\,\rm{GeV}^2$ in the channels $h_c$ and $h_b$, respectively, the pole contributions are about $(51-69)\%$ and $(50-69)\%$, respectively, see Fig.11, it is reliable to extract the ground state masses.
+In Fig.11, we plot the pole contributions with variations of the Borel parameters $T^2$ and threshold parameters $s_0$.
+On the other hand, the dominant contributions come from the perturbative terms, the operator product expansion is well convergent.

-In Fig.3, we plot the $h_Q$ masses $M_{h_Q}$ and decay constants $f_{h_Q}$ with the variations of the Borel parameters $T^2$ and threshold parameters $s_0$.
-From the figure, we can see that the values are stable with the variations of the Borel parameters $T^2$ in large ranges, we prefer extracting the physical quantities in the regions where the pole dominance condition is satisfied, see Fig.2.
-In Fig.4, we plot the masses $M_{h_Q}$ and decay constants $f_{h_Q}$ with the variations of the moment parameters $n$ and threshold parameters $s_0$ in the moments sum rules.
-In the moments sum rules for the $P$-wave heavy quarkonium states, $\xi>1$ \cite{Reinders85}, in this article, we take $\xi=2.5$, and choose $n=1-7$ and $n=40-60$ for the $h_c$ and $h_b$, respectively.
-From the figure, we can see that the values from the moments sum rules are consistent with that from the Borel sum rules.
+In Fig.12, we plot the $h_Q$ masses $M_{h_Q}$ and decay constants $f_{h_Q}$ with variations of the Borel parameters $T^2$ and threshold parameters $s_0$.
+From the figure, we can see that the values are stable with variations of the Borel parameters $T^2$.
+In Fig.13, we plot the masses $M_{h_Q}$ and decay constants $f_{h_Q}$ with variations of the moment parameters $n$ and threshold parameters $s_0$ in the moments sum rules.
+In the moments sum rules for the $P$-wave heavy quarkonium states, $\xi>1$ \cite{Reinders85}, in this article, we take $\xi=2$, and choose $n=3-7$ and $n=17-23$ for the $h_c$ and $h_b$, respectively.
+From Figs.12-13, we can see that the values from the moments sum rules are consistent with that from the Borel sum rules.

 In the following, we write down the masses and decay constants of the heavy quarkonium states $h_c$ and $h_b$,

 from the Borel sum rules, and